A Jedi's Fight - A Star Wars Fan Fiction Story

 "I know."
 He answered with a bright smile.

 "You do, then what do you think to achieve, holding her in your arms like you did?"
-Yarmod silibated unbelievingly.
+Yarmod sibilated unbelievingly.

-"Please, sit down, Yarmod, " Ian said, pulling his friend next to him, "I want to apologize to you, for I have been reading part of those writing in that grey file."
+"Please, sit down, Yarmod, " Ian said, pulling his friend next to him, "I want to apologize to you, for I have been reading those files on that datapad."

 Now Yarmod started to laugh.